Learn something new every day

 Sinus arrhythmia is a disruption in the heartbeat that originates in the sinus node of the heart, where the heart's natural pacemaker is located.
 A number of problems involving the heart's natural pacing can cause the heartbeat to be irregular.
 Sinus arrhythmia is usually benign, but it can be a cause for concern in certain cases.
 Other arrhythmias located in this node such as sinus bradycardia, where the heart beats too slowly, or sinus tachycardia, where the heart beats too quickly, can be serious medical issues.

 Children and young adults commonly have a natural sinus arrhythmia that resolves with age.
-Another common form of sinus arrhythmia is a respiratory sinus arrhythmia, characterized by small variations in the heartbeat associated with breathing in.
+Another common form of arrhythmia is a respiratory arrhythmia, characterized by small variations in the heartbeat associated with breathing in.
 In patients with this type of arrhythmia, the heartbeat changes slightly with each breath, but the patient is not in danger.

 Sinus arrhythmia can also occur in response to medications, stress, environmental factors, and recreational drugs.
 Some of these arrhythmias can become dangerous if they are not corrected.
 Patients who repeatedly expose themselves to common causes of cardiac arrhythmias over the long term can damage their hearts.
 This can lead to the development of a more serious arrhythmia that may put the patient at risk of a heart attack or other medical complications.